Vrishali34/taskion/README.md

 - **Swagger Docs** — Interactive API documentation at `/api-docs`
 - **Error Handling** — Centralized error handling with consistent responses
 - **Automated Testing** — 19 tests covering auth and task endpoints using Jest and Supertest
+- **Docker Support** — Fully containerized with Docker and docker-compose

 ---